The Counting General Dominating Set Framework: From Gadget Construction to Dominating Set

 \section{From Gadget Construction to \prob{\#Dominating Set}}

-In this section, we propose the technique of gadget construction under the $\gds$ framework.
+In this section, we adapt the technique of gadget construction to the $\gds$ framework.
 Unlike gadget construction in $\hol$ which cleanly separates external and internal edges, the formulation proves to be more complicated in $\gds$.
-We then show an application of this technique and establish a polynomial reduction from \prob{\#Vertex Cover} to \prob{\#Dominating Set}, all the while preserving 3-regularity, planarity and bipartition.
+Combining gadget construction with polynomial interpolation can impose specific restrictions on the assignment of vertices (sometimes similar to a simulation of logic gates), as is demonstrated by a polynomial reduction from \prob{\#3RP-Matching} to \prob{\#3RPBS-Dominating Set}.